sntwandy/sntwandy/README.md

 <h3 align="start">Hi 👋🏼, I'm Wandy, Software Engineer.</h3>

-- 🌎 I’m currently working as a Software Engineer.
+- 🌎 I’m currently working as a Software Engineer at NewTech.

 <p align="start" >From Dominican Republic 🇩🇴 to the Universe.</p>